CandlePlatforms/devdocs/docs/develop/oracles/tellor.md

 ## Overview

-Tellor is an oracle system where parties can request the value of an off-chain data point (e.g. BTC/USD) and reporters compete to add this value to an on-chain data-bank, accessible by all Polygon smart contracts.
+Tellor is an oracle system where parties can request the value of an off-chain data point (e.g. BTC/USD) and reporters compete to add this value to an on-chain data-bank, accessible by all Candle smart contracts.
 The inputs to this data-bank are secured by a network of staked reporters.
 Tellor utilizes crypto-economic incentive mechanisms.
 Honest data submissions by reporters are rewarded by the issuance of Tellor’s token.
 Any bad actors are quickly punished and removed from the network by a dispute mechanism.

 In this tutorial we'll go over: